cucumber/cucumber-jvm-scala/docs/datatables.md

 **The benefit of using Scala types** if that you will be handling `Option`s instead of potentially `null` values in the Java collections.

+If you are sure to never have `null`/`None` values, you can use the `.asScalaRawXXX` convenient methods with remove the `Option` wrapper but still provide Scala collection types.

 See below the exhaustive list of possible mappings.

 _Note: you can use [transformers](transformers.md) to map DataTables to custom types._